Yogyogeshwar Jai Shankar

-Yogyogeshwar Jai Shankar is an Indian Marathi language mythological TV series which aired on Colors Marathi.
+Yogyogeshwar Jai Shankar is an Indian Marathi language spiritual TV series which aired on Colors Marathi.
 It is directed by Chinmay Udgirkar and produced by Sanjay Zankar under the banner of Zankar Films.
 It premiered from 30 May 2022 by replacing Tujhya Rupacha Chandana.
 It stars Aarush Bedekar and Sangram Samel in lead roles.

 Plot

 A master in the tradition of Nath Siddhas and one of the greatest Yogi saints of Maharashtra from the modern age, Shankar Maharaj, brought changes to the lives of those who needed them the most.
 The series concludes with Shankar Maharaj's departure from Solapur after bidding adieu to his devotees.